magento/knowledge-base/src/best-practices/general/best-practices-for-magento-product-attribute-options.md

 ---
 title: Best practices for Magento product attribute options
 labels: 2.3,2.3.x,2.4,2.4.x,Magento Commerce,Magento Commerce Cloud,attribute,best practices,products
 ---

 This article provides best practices for product attribute options in Magento.
-Our recommendation is to have not more than 100 attribute options per product, as performance can be affected.
+Our recommendation is to have not more than 100 attribute options, as performance can be affected.

 Many product options leads to an increase in data retrieved for each product on all read and write operations resulting in: